witch-team/gdxstore/README.md

 even if the latest change is later than the run start time, you can avoid this check by adding flag `no-timing-validation` to the command.
 Something like this can happen if, for example, you make some changes to the code while the code is running and then you revert them.
+Wildcards work: you can store a bunch of files like this:
+`gdxstore.py -s results_ssp2_*.gdx`.

 - Display the git log including the list of stored files for each commit:

 `gdxstore.py --log`